 Throughout Africa, The Hunger Project’s Epicenter Strategy mobilizes the population of a cluster of villages within a 10km radius to create an “epicenter,” or a center from which community-led development emanates to the surrounding areas.
 Through this fully integrated development strategy, community members establish and manage their own programs to address food security, nutrition, health, education, microfinance, water and sanitation.
 Epicenters follow four distinct phases over a period of about five to eight years on a path toward to sustainable self-reliance.

-During 2014, 1,630 people participated in The Hunger Project food security workshops at Nsondole Epicenter, through which they learn sustainable practices to improve crop yields.
-Also in 2014, Nsondole community partners added 10,000 kgs of grain to their community food bank, which provides reliable, pest-free storage for excess harvest and ensures the food security of villagers during the off-season.
+During 2015, 96 people were trained in The Hunger Project nutrition workshops at Nsondole Epicenter.
+Also In the first half of 2015, Nsondole community partners added 21,000 kgs of grain to their community food bank, which provides reliable, pest-free storage for excess harvest and ensures the food security of villagers during the off-season.

 The Hunger Project promotes a holistic approach to food security, and many of its activities contribute to increased access to sufficient food but also improved diets, greater nutritional variety and stronger ties to local resources.
 For example, epicenter preschools provide hot, nutritious meals to students and epicenter rural banks offer loans and savings products that often increase the amount and quality of food at the household level.
 Most importantly, THP trains animators, who, with support from existing local and government institutions (farmers’ cooperatives, agricultural extension workers) hold trainings in farming technologies (row planting, field rotation), seed and soil types, and low-input yield-improving techniques (organic compost, microdose fertilizer application).
 The trainings take place at the epicenter demonstration farm, where crops are grown for consumption by the community and distribution to local school meal programs.